-House sitting is one of the latest sustainable travel trends, while using house sitters for your home and pets is steadily growing in popularity.
+House sitting is one of the latest budget travel trends, and using house sitters for your home and pets is steadily growing in popularity.

-What is house sitting?
-In short, housesitting is an exchange in which a person, the housesitter, stays at someone’s home and cares for their pets and property while they are away.
-We almost exclusively use trustedhousesitters to get all our house sits.
+If you’re unfamiliar with the concept, house sitting to travel is an exchange in which a person, the house sitter, stays at someone’s home and cares for their pets and property while they are away.
+We almost exclusively use TrustedHousesitters to get all our house sits.
 Click to read our comprehensive TrustedHousesitters review and our top tips for using the website.

 Despite existing before the internet, house sitting is still relatively new, at least in terms of homeowners and prospective sitters meeting online first.
-We have been house sitting for over 2 years (full-time for around 9 months and now that we’re Madrid-based, every couple months or so), so we get a lot of questions whenever the topic comes up.
+We have been house sitting since 2016 and currently are full time house sitters (though we did it part time when we lived in Madrid), so we get a lot of questions whenever the topic comes up.

 People express excitement and a desire to start house sitting – which is amazing.
 Inspiring people to travel in an affordable way is part of why we started this website and our brand new podcast, The House Sitting Travel Podcast (the first podcast on house sitting to travel the world).

 Seems like it’s about time we clear up some common misconceptions about house sitting.